JoergFiedler/freebsd-ansible-demo/README.md

 ## Next Steps

-1. Create other jails (web, dns, mail)
+1. Create other jail roles (web, dns, mail)
 1. Role which uses [Tarsnap](https://www.tarsnap.com/man-tarsnap.1.html) to backup jail's user data.
 1. Role which uses datadog for server monitoring.
 1. The AMI's used come from [here](http://www.daemonology.net/freebsd-on-ec2/).
 I would prefer to use a more stripped down FreeBSD installation.
 That's why I like to create an AMI that only contains a minimal FreeBSD installation plus the packages required to run Ansible playbooks.